ccaldarella99/ElectricityConsumption/README.md

 ## Executive Summary
 [back to top](#Project-4)

-Looking at Electrical usage can we forcast future Electrical usage in North Caroline.
+Looking at Electrical usage can we forcast future Electrical usage in North Carolina.
 I selected North Carolina becasue I was looking for a State that would be a good representation of all of the States, and North Carolina seemd to be the most average through my research.